KenMAG/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 1. In the *Incidents* pane, you should see the **PowerShell C2 Hunt** incident listed.

+### Task 2: Create a Microsoft Sentinel Hunt and Livestream

 1. Return to the *Microsoft Sentinel* section of the Defender portal, and select the **Hunting** page under the *Threat Management* area.

 1. Select the **Queries** tab and then **+ New query** from the command bar.